svk-cu-nlp/AppInsight/README.md

 ## 🔗 Features
 - Sentiment analysis of reviews
 - Topic analysis of reviews
-- Summary generation of individual review
+- Summary generation of each review
 - Querying agent to get clearer idea about which feature requires rework

 ## Getting Started